SidRoberts/centum/docs/components/queue/index.md

 If a Task throws an Exception whilst it is being consumed, the Queue component will automatically bury it on Pheanstalk so that it can be dealt with later.

 Queue uses the `centum-tasks` tube to store Tasks (available from `Centum\Queue\Queue::TUBE`).

+## Array Queue

+The [`Centum\Queue\ArrayQueue`](https://github.com/SidRoberts/centum/tree/development/src/Queue/ArrayQueue.php) class provides the same functionality as `Centum\Queue\Queue` but without using Pheanstalk.

+Tasks are stored in an array with the object and are not persistent.
+As this is designed for testing and development, it also providers the getters `getTasks()` and `getBuriedTasks()` so that you can inspect the contents of the queue.